- 1 Fraud Detection in E-commerce and Statistics

 E-commerce Fraud Prevention Tools

 The E-commerce industry does provide a great opportunity for a customer to order any goods at any time from any place, but simultaneously it carries a threat of online fraud.
 A number of E-commerce fraud prevention tools claim to protect you from Internet criminals, but it is all about trust when you choose such a tool.
-We have prepared a list of E-commerce fraud prevention solutions that offer service for a monthly payment:
+We have prepared a list of eCommerce fraud prevention software solutions that offer services for a monthly payment:

 Subuno is an umbrella for 20+ fraud detection and prevention tools.
 It allows you to see your customer’s address, ensure that the address matches the payment details, validate their e-mail address usage, among other functions.